BryanZWu/virusSimulation/readme.md

 Project completed for MIT 6.002X: Introduction to Computational Thinking and Data Science.
 This course was an MOOC taken on EdX.

+Run the code and modify the parameters of the simulation functions at the end to see how the viruses play out!